WiredCyberKnight/WiredCyberKnight/README.md

 - Introduction to Windows PowerShell 5.1
 - Windows Server 2019 Administration

+<h2>🔭 I’m currently working on ...</h2>

+I'm working on completing the Harvard CS50x course to gain a deep understanding of computer science and programming languages.
+My aim is to read and reverse engineer malware, running them in an isolated VM environment to enhance my knowledge and become a better cybersecurity analyst and programmer.

 <h2> 🤳 Connect with me:</h2>

 [<img align="left" alt="Braily Vasquez | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]